rsuazo/mastermind_pair/lib/markdown_notes/notes_0.md

 2. Re-factor the game engine/`#play_round` method to reference both the `Board` class method of `#game_over_reveal` and `Game#secret_code` separately

 do that now..

+Ok, that's been done.
+But hwat else do I want to do now?

+Well, I want to re-factor some other methods in the program.
+And since I now have a working `Board` class, I think I want to look for other ways to move things out of existing `Game` methods, and into the `Board` class.

+I want to do this specifically for the purpose of using the `Board` class...

+So browse the current methods of the `Game` class.
+How many `Game` class methods are there?

+1. `#get_guess`
+2. `#update_progress`
+3. `#play_round`

+That's pretty lean.
+So these few methods are actually doing a lot of the "heavy lifting" of the entire program.

+I'd be willing to bet that there's some "bloat" within those three methods.

+By "bloat" I mean, stuff we could cull (re-factor) from the methods into separate methods.

+I think back to the experience I just had with `Board#game_over_reveal`...and I see that there was an issue when I attempted to move a simple `puts` statement into it's own method.
+And that issue came from string interpolation referencing a different object.

+Is there any method that contains excessive amounts of `puts` statements that are free of string interpolation...or references to other objects?

+Look for that now...

+In the `#get_guess` method, the first three lines are in fact simple `puts` calls...